pmoustopoulos/department-api/README.md

 # Department API - Spring Boot 3

+A RESTful API created using Spring Boot 3, MySQL, Docker, and JasperReport.
+The API allows for CRUD operations on departments and employees and includes functionality for generating Excel and PDF reports using JasperReport.
+MySQL database runs as a Docker container, which enables ease of setup and deployment.
+Additionally, Swagger is integrated for easy API documentation and testing.

 ## Prerequisites
 Make sure you have installed all the following prerequisites on your development machine: